-In the six-month period ended June 30, 2012, no significant exploration work was performed on the Black Lake, Riou Lake and Northern Athabasca projects; however, some drill targets were identified from recent compilation work.
-UEX is deferring the planning for future exploration programs on these properties in the near-term, until uranium market conditions improve.
+In the nine-month period ended September 30, 2012, no significant exploration work was performed on the Black Lake, Riou Lake or Northern Athabasca projects; however, some drill targets were identified from recent compilation work.
+UEX is deferring the planned exploration programs at Black Lake and Riou Lake for the near-term until uranium market conditions improve.
 Four claims within the Northern Athabasca Projects lapsed on February 5, 2012; however, these claims had been written off in 2010 due to a lack of planned exploration activity at that time.